GiveMe30Dollars/lox-interpreter-bytecode/docs/external/04E_StringInterpolation.md

 print concatenate(string(drink), " will be ready in ", string(steep + cool), " minutes.");
 ```

 Implementation details limit the maximum number of nested braces to be 256.
 This includes braces used in block quotes *and* string interpolations.
-For further details, refer to 02I.
+For further details, refer to Document [02I](../internal/02I_BraceScanning.md).